Fr3ud/rsschool-cv/cv.md

 * Telegram: @apavelko

 ## Summary
 I’m going to start working as a Junior Front-end Developer this year.
-Want to be in a space where people do huge useful things and make high demands on themselves.
+And I want to be in a space where people do huge useful things and make high demands on themselves.

 I've graduated from UNIT Factory this year and now I'm studying at École 42 (software engineering school).
 I have 3+ years of non-commercial experience working with C, C# (Unity), Swift, and JavaScript.